jessieying/design-manifesto/index.md

 ### Design Manifesto and Projects

-In D-Term of 2018, I took the course Human-Computer Interaction with Professor Lane Harrison.
+In D-Term of 2018, I took a course on Human-Computer Interaction with Professor Lane Harrison.
 Throughout the course, we learned a lot about the design process of creating applications and how those design choices impact a user’s experience.

 * * *